linuxmint/doc-user-guide/docs/officework.rst

 `Rider <https://www.jetbrains.com/rider/>`_, .net support, Visual Studio Alternative

-Qtcreator, A cross-platform IDE for C++, Python, and QML, with Qt framework for  **Available on the Software Manager**
+Qtcreator, A cross-platform IDE for C++, Python, and QML, with Qt framework for UI design. **Available on the Software Manager**

 Graphics
 ================